 Well, you can install WordPress locally on your Apple Mac so that you can play around with the platform to your heart’s content.
 Luckily, there is a solution available where you don’t need to install and configure the Apache, PHP and MySQL packages on your Mac.

 1. To begin with, you need to download the WordPress CMS and an application called MAMP.
 MAMP or ‘Macintosh, Apache, MySQL and PHP’ is an all-in-one application solution where it turns your Apple Mac into a local ‘web server’.
-Like what the name says, it provides the three most popular open source software applications for your Mac.
-No installation or configuration of Apache, MySQL and PHP is needed.
+Like the name says, it provides the three most popular open-source software applications for your Mac.
+No installation or configuration of Apache, MySQL and PHP are needed.

 3. Locate a folder called ‘htdocs’ inside the MAMP folder.
 This is where you place files that you want to execute on your local web server.
 Unzip the WordPress ZIP file that you downloaded earlier and move or copy the files from within the WordPress folder to the ‘htdocs’ folder.